UW School of Dentistry

 Oral Radiology Graduate Program

-The Oral and Maxillofacial Radiology (OMFR) Residency Program is a two-year training program leading to a certificate or MSD in OMFR.
+The Oral and Maxillofacial Radiology (OMFR) Residency Program is a two-year training program leading to a certificate in OMFR.
 Residents will be expected to perform and interpret conventional and advanced radiographic procedures such as Cone Beam CT.
 Images of MDCT, and MRI will be assigned for interpretation in courses.
 The program places strong emphasis on medical radiology rotation at University Hospital and Harborview medical center, where residents will receive training in advance imaging techniques (MDCT and MRI) and interpretation.
 There are opportunities for interdisciplinary collaboration with Oral Medicine, Oral Surgery, Pediatric dentistry, bio-engineering and neuroradiology department.
 In addition, the program offers strong Radiation Physics training by the Radiation Physics department in medical school as well as research training by the renowned summer institute.
 Each resident is required to conduct a research project and are encouraged to complete a project for journal publication.

 This is a two year 24 month program.
 A maximum of 2 students are enrolled each year.
 Students are expected to be full-time.